ChrisCavs/t-writer.js/README.md

 ### Overview (how to use)

-To create a typewriter effect with Type-Write, you need to:
+To create a typewriter effect with T-Writer, you need to:

 1. queue up actions
 2. call the `start()` method

 To queue up actions, use one of the [queue methods](#queue) in the API reference below.
 You can chain methods together to keep code DRY.
-See the [demo](https://chriscavs.github.io/type-write-demo/) for examples.
+See the [demo](https://chriscavs.github.io/t-writer-demo/) for examples.

 Every action returns a promise, guaranteeing that only one action is running at a time.
 This improves performance, since it eliminates the need to contantly check whether to continue to the next action.